Ever attend a webinar that made you wait until the very end to learn whatever it was they promised to teach you? I won’t do that.

 As an example, I just saw a sponsored post in my Facebook feed from a productivity coach.
 It was about how implementing her perfect morning routine was the key to succeeding in business and in life.
 A bit down in the scroll was a post from a coach who prescribed 5 steps for making 6 figures.
 That was followed by a Pinterest pro promising 3 tactics to go from 0 to 100k page views in a month.

 I’m sick of these pie-in-the-sky promises.
 While these folks likely share some good information, the way they package it is obnoxious.
 Selling generic, one-size-fits-all advice as if it’s the only or best way of doing something, or as if it can deliver guaranteed results for everyone?
-That’s dangerous—and I’m taking a stand.
+That’s dangerous.

 The problem is they’re preying on a pretty vulnerable group.
 New or struggling entrepreneurs want to believe those promises.
 They need to believe them.